 RDF Quarterly Impact Report

-During the third quarter 2015, RDF systems supported low-income governments to record themselves US$ 2.7 million in government revenues.
-The result consisted of government revenues from mining, forestry and property tax to the governments of Sierra Leone, Liberia, Malawi and Mali.
+During the second quarter 2016, RDF systems supported low-income governments to record themselves US$ 9.2 million in government revenues.
+The result consisted of government revenues from mining, forestry and property tax to the governments of Sierra Leone, Liberia, Malawi, Ghana and Mali.

-All revenues for Sierra Leone and Malawi are made public through the online repository portals.
-The Sierra Leone Online Repository has now over 2,300 registered users, of which over 65% are mining companies and investors.
-A similar system will soon be launched in Liberia, Mali and Ghana.
+All revenues for Sierra Leone, Liberia, Mali and Malawi are made public through the online repository portals.
+The Mali portal was launched by the Government of Mali in November, and the Government of Liberia launched their portal in December.
+The Online Repository portals has alltogether over 3,000 registered users, of which over 65% are mining companies and investors.
+A similar system will soon be launched in Ghana.

 The goal of RDF is to help low-income governments mobilize over US$ 1 billion.
 The RDF Board will decide on a programme strategy for the period 2016-2020 in September.